moodyboyzzz/school_42-get_next_line/README.md

 ## Usage

 Your program must compile with the flag -D BUFFER_SIZE=xx. which will be used as the buffer size for the read calls in your get_next_line.
+(More in the "In details about project")

 ## About the materials used